johnsheffinet/LearnRust/README.md

 - Install Rust with `curl https://sh.rustup.rs --proto "https" --tlsv1.2 --fail --silent --show-error | sh && . "$HOME/.cargo/env"`.
 Verify Rust is installed with `rustc --version`.

 - Install the following rust tools.
   - Install *bacon* with `cargo install --locked bacon`.
-Verify *bacon* is installed with `bacon --version`.
+Verify *bacon* is installed with `bacon --version`. **bacon** is a popular command-line tool that acts as a background code checker and task runner.
+It automatically monitors your source files for changes and runs specified cargo commands, such as check or test, providing immediate feedback on errors and warnings without manual input.
   - Install *tarpaulin* with `cargo install cargo-tarpaulin`.
-Verify *tarpaulin* is installed with `cargo tarpaulin --version`.
+Verify *tarpaulin* is installed with `cargo-tarpaulin --version`. **tarpaulin** is a code coverage reporting tool that helps developers measure how much of their code is being executed by their test suites.

 - Install the following vscode extensions.
-    - github copilot
+    - github copilot: **gitHub copilot** is an AI-powered coding assistant that acts as a "pair programmer" to help developers write code faster and more efficiently.
+Developed by GitHub and OpenAI, it uses a large language model (specifically, the Codex model, a descendant of GPT-3) to provide contextual suggestions and automate various development tasks directly within a developer's integrated development environment (IDE).
-    - rest-client
+    - rest-client: **rest client** is a popular extension that allows you to send HTTP, GraphQL, and SOAP requests and view the responses directly within the editor.
+This eliminates the need to switch to an external tool like Postman or cURL for testing APIs, streamlining the development workflow.
-    - rust-analyzer
+    - rust-analyzer: **rust-analyzer** is the official and recommended extension for Rust development in VS Code, providing a comprehensive set of IDE features by implementing the Language Server Protocol (LSP).
+It deeply understands your Rust code, offering powerful tools that go beyond simple text editing.

 - Create a *Cargo.toml* file with: